rcamach7/project-management-app/README.md

 </div>
 ## Key Features

-- Utilized static and server rendered pages where applicable to optimize SEO and improve load performance
+- Enhanced SEO by taking advantage of Next.js' static generation and server-side rendering capabilities
+- Utilized NextAuth to authenticate users and store their data in a MongoDB database
+- Created a fully responsive design that works on all devices and screen sizes
 - Incorporated a atomic design pattern that allows for easy scaling and maintenance
-- Use NextAuth to authenticate users and allow them to create and manage their own projects, and store them in a MongoDB database
-- Fully responsive design that works on all devices and screen sizes

 #### Built Using: